Jonty/NOPE/README.md

 Installing
 ----------
 This is OSX only right now.
-You shouldn't need to install anything as NOPE just uses standard system libraries, however it is possible you may need the Quartz wrappers called "pyobjc-framework-Quartz".
+You shouldn't need to install anything as NOPE just uses standard system libraries.
+If you want to send skips to an app other than Spotify, pass the name of the app as the only argument (e.g. ````python nope.py iTunes````).

-Run ````pip install -r requirements.txt```` or ````pip install pyobjc-framework-Quartz```` to get them.

 Caveats
 -------
 * This only works on a Mac right now (although any OS can use the button), it should be trivial to add Linux support using xlib, but you can't make me.

-Ta
----
-Thanks to [Albert on StackOverflow](http://stackoverflow.com/questions/11045814/emulate-media-key-press-on-mac) for figuring out how to emulate OSX media keys.
-Oh my, what a hellish API.